CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 Using std::chrono, the number of seconds it took to render 5000 iterations of the cornell-box with varying max ray depths were calculated.
 Generally speaking, caching gave some minor improvements

 <img src="img/caching-table.png" height="250px" />

+## Submission

+### CMake

+I have updated the CMakeLists.txt to include a new cpp (src/bvhtree.cpp) and added a directory with the tinyobj import (add_subdirectory + adding tinyobj in the target link libraries).